Can a single person be a foster parent?

 The most important thing is that you have the right qualities to become a Foster Carer.
 We also need to know that you’re over 21, have a spare bedroom in your home and have the legal right to live and work in the UK.

-Living with foster children often helps birth children develop empathy, patience, and a deeper understanding of different life experiences and challenges.
-Many Carers find that fostering brings their families closer together, as everyone works toward the shared goal of supporting the foster child.
+Living with foster children often helps birth children build empathy, patience, and a deeper understanding of others’ challenges.
+Many carers find that fostering brings their families closer together.
+Everyone works toward the shared goal of supporting the foster child.
 We often see birth children grow into kind and compassionate young adults, with many growing up to work in careers where they help others.

-If you have your own birth children, it is essential that they are involved in the decision-making process.
-It’s your job and ours to help them understand what to expect.
+If you have birth children, you must involve them in the decision-making process.
+Your job and ours is to help them understand what to expect.
 We are here to guide you through this and answer any questions you may have about the impact of fostering on birth children.

 Things to Consider if You are Single and Thinking about Fostering